 Staging is the process of finding out how widespread the cancer is when it is found.
 The stage of a liver cancer is an important factors in looking at treatment options.
 It also can help predict outlook for survival.
 Not all doctors use the same system to stage liver cancer.

 One major system used to describe the stages of liver cancer is the American Joint Committee on Cancer (AJCC) TNM system.
 Stages are labeled using Roman numerals I through IV (1-4).
-Some stages are further sub-divided into A and B or even C. For the most part, the lower the number, the less the cancer has spread.
+For the most part, the lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.
+Some stages are further sub-divided into A and B or even C.

 The staging systems for most types of cancer depend only on the extent of the cancer, but most patients with liver cancer have damage to the rest of their liver along with their cancer.
 This means that the liver might not be working as well as it should, which also affects treatment options and the outlook for the patient.

 For treatment purposes, doctors often group liver cancers by whether or not they can be entirely cut out.
 Resectable is the medical term meaning that the cancer can be removed by surgery.
-For example, if the cancer is in a small part of the liver and if the rest of your liver is healthy, then you might be able to have surgery to remove the cancer.
-Doctors often call this type of cancer localized resectable.

-Last Medical Review: 07/19/2012
+Last Medical Review: 11/19/2014

-Last Revised: 01/23/2013
+Last Revised: 01/15/2016